echometerain/echometerain.github.io/_posts/2023-08-06-bing-ai-on-humanity.md

 ---

 The following conversation took place March 22-24, 2023.
-It involved me, @Cafeepy, and Bing AI set to More Creative
+It involved me, @Cafeepy, and Bing AI set to "More Creative."
 <br>

 > Let's start over.